SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-San Francisco's famously gay neighborhood is home to the GLBT Museum, Harvey Milk's old camera shop, and a ton of great bars and restaurants.
-This is a fun area to have brunch, go out dancing at night, or learn more about the history of the queer community.
+This is one of the best San Francisco areas to have brunch, go out dancing at night, or learn more about the history of the queer community.

->> Learn more about visiting the Castro
+>> Discover more about the Castro on this popular historic walking tour

-SF Chinatown is one of the largest and is the oldest Chinese settlement in the US, offering a unique taste of traditional food, goods, and cultural activities.
+SF Chinatown is one of the largest and the oldest Chinese settlement in the US, offering a unique taste of traditional food, goods, and cultural activities.

-Chinatown is centrally located among the best San Francisco district to visit, just south of North Beach and west of the Financial District, and can easily be reached by cable car or bus.
-It's also less than a mile's walk north from Union Square.
+Chinatown is centrally located and close to the San Francisco downtown districts, just south of North Beach and west of the Financial District.

 >> Details on visiting Chinatown

-Civic Center is where a lot of civic and cultural action takes place.
-It is home to the elegant gold-domed City Hall and the acclaimed Asian Art Museum, the Orpheum Theater, Davies Symphony Hall, and the War Memorial Opera House.
+This is also one of the best districts in San Francisco to enjoy a cultural performance, as it is home to the beautiful and historic Asian Art Museum, Orpheum Theater, Davies Symphony Hall, and War Memorial Opera House.

 This neighborhood has its own BART and light rail station.

->> More details to visit the Civic Center
+>> More tips for visiting the Civic Center

 A scenic cable car ride or bus will take you to this area.

->> Details on visiting this district
+>> Details on visiting Fisherman's Wharf

 >> Find tickets to the most popular Bay Cruise on GetYourGuide